Communicating with parents

 School will send a letter to parents to advise of any formal meetings but will also telephone parents to remind them of appointments.
 Sharon Drinkwater telephones parents daily to the reason for absences, to advise of any illness or accidents or to arrange impromptu or urgent meetings.

 New Parents Induction Meetings

-Each June the Head Teacher and Foundation Stage Team Leader or Nursery Teachers talk to parents of the children who will start in September or during the next academic year, providing information on aims, values, reading, homework, uniform and the curriculum in general.
+Each June the Head of School and Foundation Stage Team Leader or Nursery Teachers talk to parents of the children who will start in September or during the next academic year, providing information on aims, values, reading, homework, uniform and the curriculum in general.

-The Head Teacher meets with all new parents on a 1-1 basis and school employs an Arabic speaking teaching assistant if translation is required for this meeting.
+The Head of School meets with all new parents on a 1-1 basis and school employs an Arabic speaking teaching assistant if translation is required for this meeting.

 Staff organise a number of coffee mornings during the school year, often linked to events or activities, such as the Christmas Fair, or to host focus groups.
 Letters, texts and are sent out to remind parents of the coffee mornings and encourage their participation.